rust-lang/rust/README.md

 Rustfmt is designed to be very configurable.
 You can create a TOML file called rustfmt.toml, place it in the project directory and it will apply the options in that file.
-See `cargo run --help-config` for the options which are available, or if you prefer to see source code, [src/config.rs].
+See `cargo run -- --config-help` for the options which are available, or if you prefer to see source code, [src/config.rs].

 By default, Rustfmt uses a style which (mostly) confirms to the